GENERAL FLOOD INFORMATION

 Property owners in flood hazard areas are often unaware of the risk of floods and do not carry adequate flood protection insurance to cover potential losses.
 If you don't have flood insurance, talk to your insurance agent.
 Homeowner's policies do not cover damage from floods.
 However, because the City of Dearborn Heights participates in the National Flood Insurance Program, you can purchase a separate flood insurance policy.
 The insurance is backed by the federal government and is available to everyone, even if your property has flooded before or is not indicated as being in a Special Flood Hazard Area.
 For more information, click on the "National Flood Insurance Program" link below.

 Floods are the most common and widespread of all natural disasters, except fire.
 Most communities in the United States can experience some kind of flooding after spring rain, heavy thunderstorms or winter snow melts.
 Flash floods usually result from intense storms dropping large amounts of rain within a brief period.
 Flash floods occur with little or no warning and can reach full peak in only a few minutes.
-For an up-to-date forecast of flood threats, check the following website:
+For a list of areas that have experienced (or are experiencing) flood threats, check the following FEMA website:

 More websites on flood-related preparedness and safety: